Measure-Theoretic Time-Delay Embedding: Introduction

 In practice, the exact equations governing a system's behavior are often unknown, and one may have to study the system's evolution through empirically collected time series data.
 This indirect interaction with the system's full dynamics is frequently complicated by experimental limitations preventing complete measurement of the full state.
 For instance, only the first coordinate of a $d$-dimensional state $x$ may be observed.
 Such partial and potentially limited observational data makes it challenging to accurately model the system's dynamics.

 In situations where the full state is not directly observable, time-delay embedding has become a fundamental technique in the analysis of dynamical systems.
 This method involves concatenating time-lagged versions of a scalar time-dependent observation into a high-dimensional state vector, resulting in a system that is topologically equivalent to the full, unobserved dynamics.
-The celebrated Takens' embedding theorem supplies the theoretical foundation for time-delay embedding and has inspired a myriad of works over the last four decades that perform data-driven analysis on partially observed nonlinear systems~\cite{Takens1981DetectingSA, kim1999nonlinear}.
-Notable applications of time-delay embedding include forecasting~\cite{bakarji2022discovering, young2023deep}, noise reduction~\cite{grassberger1993noise, kirtland2023unstructured}, control~\cite{nitsche1992controlling}, as well as various biological studies~\cite{ye2015distinguishing, raut2023arousal, smith2011introduction}.
+The celebrated Takens' embedding theorem supplies the theoretical foundation for time-delay embedding and has inspired a myriad of works over the last four decades that perform data-driven analysis on partially observed nonlinear systems~\citep{Takens1981DetectingSA, kim1999nonlinear}.
+Notable applications of time-delay embedding include forecasting~\citep{bakarji2022discovering, young2023deep}, noise reduction~\citep{grassberger1993noise, kirtland2023unstructured}, control~\citep{nitsche1992controlling}, as well as various biological studies~\citep{ye2015distinguishing, raut2023arousal, smith2011introduction}.
+The theory of time-delay embeddings has been extended beyond classical reconstruction to address problems of prediction and modeling of dynamical evolution~\cite{takens2002reconstruction}.
+It has been shown that reliable short-term forecasts can be achieved even when embeddings contain self-intersections~\cite{schroer1998predicting}, while subsequent work established a rigorous mathematical framework for prediction from such non-injective embeddings~\cite{baranski2024prediction}.
+More recently, practical tests for assessing topological conjugacy directly from time series have been proposed~\cite{dlotko2024testing}.

 However, Takens' embedding theorem assumes that the underlying system follows precise, predictable rules without random perturbations and that observables are measured perfectly without errors.
 In practical scenarios, both the underlying system and the observables are subject to intrinsic and extrinsic noise.
 Intrinsic noise refers to the inherent unpredictability within the system, such as thermal fluctuations or quantum effects, while extrinsic noise includes measurement errors, environmental disturbances, and observational limitations--external factors that can affect the data.
 These sources of randomness challenge the idealized assumptions of Takens' theorem when modeling partially observed dynamical systems.